Nagano Dentetsu Line (Nagano–Yudanaka/Monkey Park)

 *These stations are stops for ‘B Limited Express’ services which operate at various times through the day.
 Not all limited express services will stop at these stations however all limited express services stop at stations marked red.

 Taking approximately 45 minutes to travel between the terminals of Nagano Station and Yudanaka Station, there are many limited express services each day stopping at Gondo, Suzaka, Obuse, Shinshu-Nakano and Yudanaka.
 Express services include two types of trains: Snow Monkey Express and Yukemuri Express.
 These trains alternate through the day and are marked in blue and orange on the timetable.
 They are both express services and stop at all stations marked red in the line map above but only certain services stop at B stations.
+The front carriage of each service is reserved and costs an additional JPY300 to sit there.
+All other carraiges are non-reserved.
 Please see below for further details.

 Stopping all stations between Nagano Station and Yudanaka Station, local services are notably slower than the limited express service and require users to switch trains at Shinshu-Nakano.
 It is worth noting that some services end at Suzaka or Shinshu-Nakano and users will have a protracted wait at the station for the connecting train onto to Yudanaka.
 If you are not therefore disembarking at Suzaka or an earlier station, we recommend using the limited express to avoid any confusion.